 7. Go ice skating at Parc Maisonneuve, near the Biodome and Olympic Stadium.

 8. Like to laugh?
 The Montreal Just for Laughs Festival in July includes more than 1,500 free performances.

 9. Learn to tango from one of Tango Libre’s free summertime intro classes in Montreal parks.
 (In winter, take your free intro class in their studio.)

-10. Thursdays after 5:30 (and all the time for students and children), get free admission to the Canadian Centre for Architecture and its exhibits on architecture as a public concern, such as Imperfect Health: The Medicalization of Architecture, running until April 15, 2012.
+10. Thursdays after 5:30 (and all the time for students and children), get free admission to the Canadian Centre for Architecture and its exhibits on things such as Archeology of the Digital.

 11. In addition to paid concerts, the Festival International Nuits d’Afrique in late July offers a selection of free events, workshops and shows for kids and adults – think dancing, drumming, arts and exhibits.

 [RELATED: 50 Things to Do With Kids in Montreal]